-All work is due in class on the date it is due, at the START of class.
-Working on assignments that were due day of is prohibited.
-All work submitted past this due date will be considered late and not receive full credit.
-Academic holidays will be observed as they are articulated on UNM-Valencias academic calendar for the full fall term of 2021.
+All work is due at the end of our work week, Tuesday by 11:59 PM.
+All work submitted past this due date will be considered late and not receive full credit

+Academic holidays will be observed as they are articulated on UNM-Valencias academic calendar for the full spring term of 2021.
 See the last section of the syllabus for specifics.